 Download Imparta’s ‘Managing Challenging Pricing Conversations’ program guide to learn more.

 INSTEAD, COMPANIES NEED TO PROACTIVELY EQUIP THEIR SALESPEOPLE WITH THE KNOWLEDGE, SKILLS AND TOOLS TO:

-Understand the bigger picture around what is going on with the global supply chain and rising inflation, putting their company’s situation in wider context and appreciating that this is a global occurrence, not a unique one.
+Understand the bigger picture about what is going on with the global supply chain and rising inflation, putting their company’s situation in wider context and appreciating that this is a global occurrence, not a unique one.